Health insurance is mandatory in Germany and it often has to be presented already when applying for a visa.

 If you are a national of an EU member state and are already in possession of a European Health Insurance Card (EHIC), you will not need to take out additional German health insurance.
 The EHIC applies to medical and health services within the entire EU region.

-You can find this type of insurance, amongst other places, with the three providers of statutory health insurance on campus.
+You can find this type of insurance, amongst other places, with the two providers of statutory health insurance on campus.